scalefactory/zcollective/README.md

 Beware of running zcollective against puppet runs implemented using the 'puppet apply' runmode: due to a known issue/bug in puppet (http://projects.puppetlabs.com/issues/7917), the classes.txt file, which mcollective (and by extention zcollective) uses to classify machines, isn't written.
 Only use zcollective on infrastructures where you're using the 'puppet agent' runmode, or find another way to populate classes.txt (eg using the `--write-catalog-summary` switch in new versions of puppet) so that mcollective can correctly classify your nodes.

+When using ```--host```, the IP address for that host's interface in Zabbix will not be populated.
+This is because in many contexts for the expected use case, eg. Amazon RDS and Elasticache instances, the IP address is variable and the DNS end point name should always be used.
+As such, the ```--connect-by-ip``` option is not valid when using ```--host```.

 ## Assumptions